UKPLab/tacl2016-trainingdata4srl/README.md

  * The package `rulebasedsrl` contains the runnable pipelines (one for English and one for German) which make use of the [DKPro Core](https://dkpro.github.io/dkpro-core/) framework.
  * To run the pipelines, you need to obtain the English or German Wacky corpus which is already tokenized, POS-tagged and lemmatized.
 You also need the SemLink resource which is read by `RoleMappingUtil`.
+ * Another requirement is a UBY database, either a MySQL database or a H2 file database.
+The English UBY is available for download here: http://uby.ukp.informatik.tu-darmstadt.de/uby/.
+For German, please contact us to obtain a database, this requires that you have a GermaNet license.
  * The pipelines should be understood as just one particular example of applying the rule-based labeling - when applying it to other corpora, the reader needs to be replaced and components for tokenizing, POS-tagging and lemmatizing need to be added to the pipelines.

 ## Requirements